AlbertLanne/b4w-nodejs-test/README.md

 # b4w example

+---

 ![Alt Text](https://i.imgur.com/dpp1drL.gif)

-A big thank to JM- x -BANANIA-#7665 for the prototype.
+A big thank to 'JM- x -BANANIA-#7665' for the initial design of the webpage.

+---

-A simple starter project for playing b4w with webpack and recent css framework.
+#### A simple starter project for playing b4w with webpack and recent css framework into a product page.

 To get started: